illacloud/illa-builder/CONTRIBUTING.md

 Latest version of Node.js LTS and pnpm are installed/ running.
 Install from links above following instructions.

 Clone the illa-builder repository, and run `pnpm install` to fetch its dependencies.
-Customize your language parameter, i.e. NEXT.js, and create a development workflow environment; input the following to `apps/builder/.env.development.local`
+Customize your language parameter, i.e. NEXT.js, and create a development workflow environment; input the following to `apps/builder/.env.development.local` And `apps/cloud/.env.development.local`

 ```
 ILLA_API_BASE_URL=localhost:<PORT>  # this is your backend address, if this is not present, it will use the default backend address, location.origin, update <PORT> to port number